Migrate application authentication to Azure Active Directory

 App name – what is this app known as to the business?

-App type – is it a 3rd party SaaS app?
-A custom line of business web app?
+App type – is it a third-party SaaS app?
+A custom line-of-business web app?
 An API?

 Business criticality – is its high criticality?
 Low?
 Or somewhere in between?